Philosophus4201/T-cell-immunity/README.md

 conda env create -f IEPAPI_env.yml
 ```

-The script must be run from T-cell-immunity directory
+The script must be run from T-cell-immunity/ directory